Analytic Teams (ALC)

 Accessibility and Room Considerations

 In General Biology, the professor wants to help students think critically about the connections between biology and sociology.
 He uses Analytic Teams to help.
 As he reviewed the course, he identified a particular topic and three to five articles addressing the topic from different perspectives.
 In the unit dealing with development and reproduction, he assigns students a collection of articles describing new technologies that make it possible for doctors to save babies born sixteen weeks prematurely.
-He explains that the articles come from a variety of sources (including religious, medical, and insurance industry) and represent a range of viewpoints on the topic.
+He explains that the articles come from a variety of sources (including religious, medical, and insurance industries) and represent a range of viewpoints on the topic.
 Students from each table are told to review one article from a specific part of the following analytic process:

 - Perspective — unwarranted assumptions, an either/or outlook, absolutism, relativism, and bias;